Equilibrium States for Open Zooming Systems: Existence of pseudo-conformal measures

-Now, we proceed to show that the conformal measure which we showed to exist for $\bar{\varphi}_{t}, t < t_{0}$ can be projected to the original map.
-We will follow ideas of G. Iommi and M. Todd in \cite{IT1}.
+Now, we proceed to show that the conformal measure which we showed to exist for $\overline{\varphi}_{t}, t < t_{0}$ can be projected to the original map to obtain a pseudo-conformal measure.
+We will extend the technique of G. Iommi and M. Todd in \cite{IT1}.
+For this section, we consider $f:M \to M$ a zooming map and if the contraction $(\alpha_{n})_{n}$ satisfying $\alpha_{n}(r) \leq ar$ for some $a \in (0,1)$, every $n \in \mathbb{N}$ and every $r \in [0,+\infty)$ (Lipschitz contractions, for example) and a zooming measure with bounded distortion and denote $(U,F,R)$ denotes an inducing scheme constructed on an open set $U$, with induced maps $F$ and return time $R$.

-Firstly, we will show that we can find an induced scheme that satisfies the Condition (*) below.
+Firstly, we will show that we can find an inducing scheme that satisfies the Condition (*) below.

-We denote by $(U,F)^{\infty}$ the set of points $x \in M$ for which there exists $k \in \mathbb{N}$ such that $\tau(F^{n}(f^{k}(x)) < \infty, \forall n \in \mathbb{N}$.
+We denote by $(U,F)^{\infty}$ the set of points $x \in M$ for which there exists $k \in \mathbb{N}$ such that $R(F^{n}(f^{k}(x)) < \infty, \text{for all} \, \, n \in \mathbb{N}$.

 \textbf{Condition (*):} If $x \in (U,F)^{\infty}$ is such that $f^{k}(y)=f^{k'}(y')=x$ for $y,y' \in (U,F)^{\infty}$ and $k,k' \in \mathbb{N}$, then, there exists $n \in \mathbb{N}$ such that $k + n, k' + n$ are inducing times for $y, y'$, respectively.